Crossing symmetry including non planar diagrams in perturbative QFT: Introduction

 In this article we attempt to go beyond the planar limit and use the technique of \cite{Mizera:2021fap} in the context of non-planar diagrams as well.
 It is best at this stage to inform the reader about the scope of this paper.
-We are yet to have a general proof that can be applied to an arbitrary non-planar amplitude at arbitrary loop order.
-Even so this work may hint towards the correct direction.
 We explicitly work out different 4-point non-planar amplitudes at 2-loop and 3-loop order and this gives us the essential insights that are necessary.
 These results can be generalised to the case of arbitrary $n$-point functions (with $n\geq4$).
 The different non-planar diagrams are broadly separated into two types namely, \begin{enumerate} \item{\textit{Diagrams with number of non-planar internal edges = 1}} \item{\textit{Diagrams with number of non-planar internal edges $>$ 1}} \end{enumerate} For the first type of diagrams we show that they respect crossing symmetry for arbitrary number of external states and to all loop order.
 For the second type we identify the cases where we can potentially run into a singularity during analytic continuation.
-In this context we work with the specific example of a 4-point function (generalised to higher point functions subsequently) at 3-loop order with 2 non-planar edges.
+In this context we work concretely with the specific example of a 4-point function at 3-loop order with 2 non-planar edges.
 We argue that the singularity it can run into is a sub-leading Landau singularity i.e. there is no leading Landau singularity encountered during the analytic continuation.
 Since we are concerned only with the leading Landau singularities this implies that the diagram is crossing symmetric.
-Base on this proof we claim or conjecture that this should be true for higher loop cases as well i.e. the fact that any potential singularity at higher loop order with more than 1 non-planar edges will be a sub-leading one and we don't encounter any leading singularity during the analytic continuation from one channel to its crossed channel.
+Finally, based on this proof we provide a general argument for higher loop order with arbitrary number of non-planar edges as to how we can carry out the analytic continuation from one channel to its crossed channel without any obstruction (at least for $D>2$).